drummerzzz/express-create-app/README.md

 npm install -g --save express-create-app

 # to create a project use
-1° express-create-app myAppName
+1° express-create-app myAppName,
-2° cd myAppName
+2° cd myAppName,
-3° npm install
+3° npm install,
 4° npm start

 be happy :)